 Perhaps not surprisingly, my skincare routine has an inverse relationship with my drinking habits: The more drinks I have, the fewer steps I actually complete before bed.
 (This holds true for the first few drinks—after the fourth or fifth, I’m lucky if I even use a makeup wipe.)
 A few weeks ago, my friend and I had polished off a bottle of Sancerre and were making decent headway into a bottle of champagne.
 As I laid in bed, hazily drifting off into dreamworld and accepting the fact that I most likely wouldn’t be applying toner, serum, or moisturizer tonight, I heard my friend go, “Whoa.

 This stuff is crazy.”
 My eyes flew open.
-We were staying at Baccarat Hotel, and she had gotten her hands on StriVectin’s newest launch, the Anti-Wrinkle Recode Melting Serum ($89).
+We were staying at the Baccarat Hotel, and she had gotten her hands on StriVectin’s Anti-Wrinkle Recode Melting Serum ($89).

 “It seriously makes my skin feel like a baby’s,” she gushed as she continued to massage the product into her face.
 I immediately grabbed the bottle from her and started doing the same, though secretly I assumed she had probably just had too much champagne.
 But she was right.
 The serum had a unique texture where it was tacky at first but, once warmed up, melted into my skin and blurred away fine lines in front of my eyes.
 I couldn’t believe it: The annoying wrinkle that had crept up on my forehead over the past few months was completely MIA.